 NCSL supports federal initiatives to provide financial assistance and to authorize states to experiment with innovative approaches to:

-- Increase access to health care services to the uninsured or underinsured,
+- increase access to and affordability of health care services, including mental health, to the uninsured or underinsured,

 - improve the quality and cost-effectiveness of our health care system and the flexibility to test new models that do so,